Cnidaria: Main cell layers

 In addition to epitheliomuscular, nerve and interstitial cells, the inward-facing gastroderm ("stomach skin") contains gland cells that secrete digestive enzymes.
 In some species it also contains low concentrations of cnidocytes, which are used to subdue prey that is still struggling.

 The mesoglea contains small numbers of amoeba-like cells, and muscle cells in some species.
 However, the number of middle-layer cells and types are much lower than in sponges.

 Polymorphism

 Polymorphism refers to the occurrence of structurally and functionally more than two different types of individuals within the same organism.
-It is a characteristic feature of Cnidarians, particularly the polyp and medusa forms, or of zooids within colonial organisms like those in Hydrozoa.
-In Hydrozoans, colonial individuals arising from individuals zooids will take on separate tasks.
+It is a characteristic feature of cnidarians, particularly the polyp and medusa forms, or of zooids within colonial organisms like those in Hydrozoa.
+In Hydrozoans, colonial individuals arising from individual zooids will take on separate tasks.
 For example, in Obelia there are feeding individuals, the gastrozooids; the individuals capable of asexual reproduction only, the gonozooids, blastostyles and free-living or sexually reproducing individuals, the medusae.